darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 **How to Fail:**
 - Plan 100 microservices in 2 months, with no added team or budget.
-- Tell the C-levels microservices will triple your velocity, cut costs in half, and maybe even solve climate change.
+- Tell the C-levels microservices will triple your velocity, cut costs in half, and maybe even save the world.
 - Miss every deadline.
 Then say:
     > "The complexity of distributed systems is to blame.
 Not me."